-At the time of the 2017 ISER, the college was focused on implementing and improving multiple programs intended to support students from registration to completion.
+At the time of the 2017 ISER, the College was focused on implementing and improving multiple programs intended to support students from registration to completion.
 In general, the conversations across campus were focused on streamlining processes and meeting students' needs in and out of the classroom with targeted interventions and clear pathways to success.
 Further, there was a shared desire to bring faculty, staff, and administrators out of their "silos" in order to work collaboratively on robust and interconnected solutions that could serve as what came to be called "The Solano HUG."
 With that in mind, our 2017-19 Integrated Plan set the goal of allocating funds from the Basic Skills Initiative, the Student Equity and Achievement Program, and the Student Success and Support Program.
-To oversee the process, the college hired a Dean of Academic Support Services whose charge was to address funding needs, facilitate the network of support programs, and critically assess progress.
+The Dean of Academic Support Services was charged with addressing funding needs, facilitating the network of support programs, and critically assessing progress.
 The result was a campus-wide focus on equity and success that produced a wide variety of projects, programs, and resources that had an immediate impact on student services and academic support.
 These efforts are highlighted throughout this report.